MoserMichael/teach-your-children-well/README.md

-New project: I should focus more on my kids, instead of posting stupid stuff into social networks (or instead of coding up other useless stuff) "teach your children well" Let's try...
+New project: I should focus more on my kids, so let's try...

-It is relatively easy for me to dig up something of interest on "the internet", maybe i will succeed at teaching my kids on how to do that.
-The trick is to keep digging, basically speaking.

 --